knocklabs/docs/pages/send-and-manage-data/preferences.md

 ## The Knock preferences API

-As mentioned in the previous section, there are three types of preferences you can set for your users: channel types, workflow, and workflow-channel.
+As mentioned in the previous section, there are three types of preferences you can set for your users: channel type, workflow, and workflow-channel.

 ### Channel type preferences

 A channel type preference is a notification preference set for a channel type.
 You can set preferences for all unique channel types configured within your account.
-(As an example, if I have three channels configured of type `email`, two channels configured of type `push` , and one channel configured of type `in_app_feed` , we can set channel preferences for email, push, and in-app-feed.)
+(As an example, if I have three channels configured of type `email`, two channels configured of type `push` , and one channel configured of type `in_app_feed` , we can set channel preferences for email, push, and in_app_feed.)

 When a channel type's subscribed preference is false, all notifications sent across that channel will follow the preference, irrespective of the workflow they come from.
-We can also articulate this as, "once a user unsubscribes from a channel, they won't receive any notifications from that channel."
+Or in other words, "once a user unsubscribes from a channel, they won't receive any notifications from that channel."

 When a channel type's subscribed preference is true, all notifications sent across that channel will defer to the user's workflow-level preference.
 More on this later. (**Note:** if a user's preference is not set for a given channel type, Knock defaults to opting the user into that channel type.)

-Here's an JSON example of a given user's channel preferences.
+Here's a JSON example of a given user's channel preferences.

 ```json Channel type preferences
 {